u01ai11/MouseView.js/WWW/docs/Gorilla.md

 Using Gorilla is he quickest and easiest way to get your MouseView.js experiment up and running.

 ## Task Builder
 The Task builder is where the MouseView.js script is configured and installed.
-There are two ways to do this, using a drag and drop zone, or using the script tab.
+There are two ways to do this, using a drag and drop zone (the easiest), or using the script tab (less easy).

+### Drag and Drop Zone
-Currently a beta drag and drop zone is under development, so it's not quite ready yet
+Currently a beta drag and drop zone is under development, so it's not quite ready yet.
+We'll update this doc with a link as soon as possible.

 ### Task Builder Script